-All the proposed site locations meet the environmental standard since they are within a nonattainment zone for ozone, $PM{2.5}$, or PM{10} .
-This finding indicates that there may be existing poor air quality around the proposed project sites.
-Nine of the revised project locations also meet the demographic standard since they exceed the threshold for two or more EJ indicators (Table 2).
-Therefore, nine of the revised site locations are in a high-risk community.
+The revised project locations meet the environmental standard since they are within a nonattainment zone for ozone, $PM{2.5}$, or PM{10} .
+This finding indicates that there may be existing poor air quality around the proposed project locations.

+The revised project location in Hayward does not meet the demographic standard since it does not exceed the threshold for two or more EJ indicators (Table 2).
+Therefore, the revised location in Hayward is not in a high-risk community.
+However, the revised project location in Oakland does meet the demographic standard since it exceeds the threshold for two or more EJ indicators (Table 2).
+Therefore, the revised location in Oakland is in a high-risk community.

 In Table 2, a bold number followed by an asterisk () indicates categories that exceed a given EJ indicator threshold.
-A city/county name in bold, followed by a dagger (†), indicates a high-risk community.
+A city name in bold, followed by a dagger (†), indicates a high-risk community.